dagraham/tklr-dgraham/README.md

 For each of the max_interval components, a method is defined that takes the maximum value and interval from the parameters given in config.toml for the component combined with the characteristics of the task and returns a float in the interval \[0.0, 10.0\].
 Note that the computed urgency will be at least as great as the default, 0.0.
 Additionally:

-- recent and age are combined to return a single urgency, _recent_age_, which is the greater of the two components
+- _recent_ and _age_ are combined to return a single urgency, _recent_age_, which is the greater of the two components
-- due and past\*due are combined to return a single urgency, _due_pastdue_, which is the greater of the two components
+- _due_ and _pastdue_ are combined to return a single urgency, _due_pastdue_, which is the greater of the two components

 For both of the count components, a method is defined that takes a maximum value from _config.toml_ and a count from the task and returns a float in [0.0, 10.0].
 Again the computed value will be at least as great as the default.